Ethical Oversight

 Handling confidential data

-Confidentiality of the data got from individuals or organizations is critical and should not be used without their permission.
+Confidentiality of the data obtained from individuals or organizations is critical and should not be used without their permission.
 Authors are expected to take all required steps to secure sensitive participant information, and protect the participants from any potential bodily or psychological damage.

 Marketing Practices

 This Journal uses social media platforms and other electronic media to disseminate our content and engage readers with our publications.
 We try to reach new readers through quick communication methods like emails, Twitter, and Facebook.
-Our Editorial Board and reviewers are familiar with social media policies and practices and plan their advertising and marketing activities by adhering to norms and standards of the concerned regulatory body such as the Advertising Standards Authority’s Guidance on the Marketing of Publications (or equivalent bodies applicable to our global offices).
+Our Editorial Board and reviewers are familiar with social media policies and practices and plan their advertising and marketing activities by adhering to norms and standards of the concerned regulatory body, such as the Advertising Standards Authority’s Guidance on the Marketing of Publications (or equivalent bodies applicable to our global offices).
 Such communication for marketing and publicity of the journal content is not at the expense of the integrity of the content.